 U.S. Centers for Disease Control and Prevention (CDC) has certain requirements that must be met before a dog can be admitted entry into the United States.
 All dogs must appear healthy and depending upon what country the dogs are coming from, a valid rabies vaccination certificate may be required.
 To learn more, visit: https://www.cdc.gov/importation/bringing-an-animal-into-the-united-states/dogs.html

-USDA APHIS Veterinary Services (VS) has animal health requirements related to bringing (importing) a pet dog to the United States (U.S.) from a foreign country.
-If you are bringing dogs in for the purpose of resale, such as commercial sale or adoption as pets, USDA APHIS Animal Care has separate requirements.
+USDA APHIS Animal Care has separate requirements if you are bringing dogs in for the purpose of resale, such as commercial sale or adoption as pets.

-When available, you will find additional information about bringing a dog into a particular state on that state's Department of Agriculture website.
-If information about traveling with a dog is not found on this site, you should contact the State Department of Agriculture or the State Veterinarian’s Office in your destination state directly to determine if there are any import requirements.
+When available, you will find additional information about bringing a dog into a particular State on that State's Department of Agriculture website.
+If information about traveling with a dog is not found on this site, you should contact the State Department of Agriculture or the State Veterinarian’s Office of your destination state directly, to determine if there are any import requirements..

 Airlines may have separate and additional requirements.
-Check with your airline to determine what requirements they may have, if any.
+Check with your airline to determine what requirements they may have.